mnfst/docs-baas/config.md

 By default Manifest runs with [SQLite](https://www.sqlite.org/) to enable instant launch with the `npx add-manifest@latest` command.

-We recommend to switch to [PostgreSQL](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/) or its alternative [MariaDB](https://mariadb.org/) on production for more robustness and to choose from a large number of managed database providers.
+We recommend switching to [PostgreSQL](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/) or its alternative [MariaDB](https://mariadb.org/) on production for more robustness and to choose from a large number of managed database providers.

 | Variable      | Default                | Description                                                               | Applies To         |
 | ------------- | ---------------------- | ------------------------------------------------------------------------- | ------------------ |